JAForbes/blog/posts/the-power-is-yours.md

 Fantasy Land: The Power is Yours!
 =================================

+This post is directed at anyone who is interested in the Fantasy Land specification but perhaps feels unqualified to discuss it or engage with the community.
+Functional Programming is for everyone, and so is Fantasy Land.
+Fantasy Land is for the JS community to build upon when designing libraries, frameworks and the language itself.
+Fantasy Land benefits as both a community and a specification from the participation of every developer, from every discipline.

 > Fantasy Land is a specification for supporting Algebraic types in Javascript.
 Algebraic types are just data structures that obey some laws.
 >
 > If you use Observables, Promises, Arrays or Strings you are already using Algebraic types without realising it.